Five years, 10 years, 15 years, 20 years, or more. It doesn't matter how long ago.

 I cannot begin to imagine what they went through in those last moments as their bodies crashed into the building.
 The intense grief of their family must be exquisitely painful.

-So Many People Working Together
+People Worked Together

 Almost as soon as the World Trade Center’s twin towers fell, thousands of firefighters, police officers, construction workers, search-and-rescue dogs and volunteers headed to Ground Zero to offer their help.